Elevation Design

 Workflow Examples

-Example 1: Adjusting Multiple Pipes Slope and Auto Editing Downstream
+Example 1: Adjusting Multiple Pipes Slope with Auto Flow Edition

 - Identify pipes that need adjustment and select them.

-- Set Hold Reference and Auto-flow edition modes.
+- Set Hold Reference.
 Set the hold reference to the highest point of edited pipes.

 - Set pipe new values.
 Enter new slope in multiple pipes (e.g. 3%).

 - Apply changes.
-The system adjusts selected pipes and all downstream pipes.
+The system adjusts selected pipes and automatically adjusts nearby pipes to maintain system connectivity.

 Note: the version on the image may not reflect the latest version of DiCivil Package.